ParanoidUser/awesome-practices/README.md

 - [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/) - Set of best practices for day 2 operations for Amazon EKS.
 - [Laws of UX](https://lawsofux.com) - Collection of best practices that designers can consider when building user interfaces.
 - [MLOps Principles](https://ml-ops.org/content/mlops-principles) - Best practices and tools to test, deploy, manage, and monitor ML models in real-world production.
+- [Think Like (a) Git](https://think-like-a-git.net) - Guide to help understand how Git works under the hood.

 ## Conventions